nobody-qwert/cline-local/README.md

 Open the extension UI → Settings, then select one of:

-- OpenAI‑compatible
-  - Set `baseUrl` to your local endpoint (e.g., `http://localhost:1234/v1`)
-  - Provide an API key if required by your endpoint
 - Ollama
   - Ensure Ollama is running locally (default `http://localhost:11434`)
 - LM Studio